NewValleyChurch/NewValleyChurch.github.io/pages/testing/testing.md

 ## The Menu

-The menu on the left is built by using an HTML file called Sidebar2.html in the `_includes` folder.
-The front matter in this page sets the category to "sound", the folder to "testing", and the layout to page2.
+The menu on the left is built by using an HTML file called Sidebar2.html in the `_includes` folder which loops through all of the pages in the site.
+The side bar loops first to locate category names based upon the front matter in the page, and then again to list each page that is set to that category.

+The front matter in _this_ page has the category to "sound", the folder to "testing", and the layout to page2.

 `sidebar: none` disables the default theme sidebar to make room for the custom autobuild menu.

+##

 ## Current Problem